noahsamoa/nginx-site-cleanup/README.md

 ## Caution
 This script will remove Nginx configuration files from both sites-available and sites-enabled, restart Nginx to apply changes, and then delete the corresponding web directory.
 Always double-check your sitename before running the script to avoid unintentional data loss.

-## License
-This script is licensed under the MIT License.